We'll occasionally release outdated material for free, primarily so you can judge the quality of our products before making a purchase.

 Quadblock is loosely based on Tetris, one of the most iconic video games of all time.
-In this video tutorial with seven free videos and fourteen paid videos you’ll learn to build it.
+In this video tutorial with sixteen paid videos you’ll learn to build it.
 Along the way, we’ll learn a little Elixir, some Phoenix, and also LiveView.

 Start project, and create a new random brick.